 In 2016, the Commission contracted with the Sacramento County Office of Education (SCOE) to develop a fourth-grade social studies curriculum based on the Delta Narratives research and essays.
-During the 2016-2017 school year, selected teachers will be piloting the curriculum in their classrooms and working with Commission and SCOE personnel to improve and revise the lesson plans and materials.
-Workshops to teach other teachers how to use the curriculum will be scheduled during the summer of 2017.
+During the 2016-17 and 2017-18 school years, selected teachers piloted the curriculum in their classrooms and worked with Commission and SCOE personnel to improve and revise the lesson plans and materials.
+Workshops to teach other teachers how to use the curriculum will be scheduled soon.

 The Essays and Final Report